 INTRODUCTION: Mr. Morarji Desai, the 81-year-old former Deputy Prime Minister has succeeded Mrs. Indira Gandhi?

-INTRODUCTION: Mr. Morarji Desai, the 81-year-old former Deputy Prime Minister has succeeded Mrs. Indira Gandhi as the Prime Minister of India.
+Background: INTRODUCTION: Mr. Morarji Desai, the 81-year-old former Deputy Prime Minister has succeeded Mrs. Indira Gandhi as the Prime Minister of India.
 The veteran politician, who has previously opposed Mrs. Gandhi, was forced out of office after several clashes with her.

 SYNOPSIS: Mr. Desai was unanimously elected leader of the Janata Party, alliance of opposition parties, which inflicted a heavy defeat on the ruling Congress Party in general elections for the new parliament.
 He was sworn in on Thursday (24 March) by acting President Basappa Jatti as the country's first non-Congress Prime Minister.
 Mr. Desai was unanimously chosen by Janata members, but the election was boycotted by Mr. Jagjivan Ram, chairman of the Congress for Democracy (CFD) faction and his main rival for leadership.
 The new prime minister was jailed in solitary confinement during Mrs. Gandhi's recently-ended state of emergency.